-Some 300 local law enforcement agencies statewide have joined forces for 2017’s Great Texas Warrant Roundup.
+Some 300 local law enforcement agencies statewide will join forces early next year for 2018’s Great Texas Warrant Roundup.

 If you’ve got active arrest warrants on old, unpaid citations, you’ll be notified up until late February, via mail and telephone.